MicrosoftDocs/power-platform/power-platform/admin/language-collations.md

 - **LCID**: This is an identification number applied to languages in the Microsoft .NET framework to easily identify which language is being used.
 For example, 1033 is US English.

 - **Language**: The actual language.
-In some cases, names, country, and character dataset information have been added for disambiguation.
+In some cases, names, country/region, and character dataset information have been added for disambiguation.

 - **Collation**: The language collation uses the case-sensitivity and accent-sensitivity options associated with the language (_CI, _AS, _AI) described earlier.